Pros and cons of a variable vs fixed rate loans

 Both loans have their pros and cons, and what is right for one buyer may not necessarily be the best option for another.
 To help you make a more informed decision, we've broken down the key attributes of each type of mortgage:

+When comparing variable vs fixed rate, you’re choosing between flexibility and certainty.
 Variable home loans are more flexible but provide less certainty.

 The vast majority of people in Australia choose to finance their home with variable home loans, largely due to the freedom and greater number of options they offer.
 More than merely providing a higher level of convenience, this flexibility can actually allow you to save substantial amounts of money over the course of your mortgage.